hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 # Sample Registrations

 ### Basic
-Example of basic registration in a Factory 2.0 container
+Example of basic registration in a Factory 2.0 container.

 ```swift
 extension Container {